The Good, the Bad and the Ugly of Eliminating Third Party Data

 Or consider people who are relatively new homebuyers.
 It’s human nature to visit a real estate site to see how other houses in your area are selling.
 This behavior doesn’t mean these consumers are about to buy another house, they’re simply seeking validation of the massive investment they just made.

-And how is third-party data classified, anyway?
-Which criteria do data companies use to label someone a fashion enthusiast or a luxury mom?
 How many behaviors are required in order to be so labeled?
 How often are those criteria refreshed?
 Marketers had absolutely no insight into this vital process, which means they were stuck paying high CPMs to target users who already converted.

 Finally, behavioral and intent data is inherently low-funnel and that makes it highly problematic.
 To begin, every marketer often says, wireless services are competing for the same users, making it very difficult to break through the noise.
 And getting bombarded with the same types of ads is a pretty miserable experience for the consumer, especially if he or she has already converted.
 Worst of all, competing at that level forces the marketer to compete based on price, rather than the inherent value of the product itself.
 These are significant drawbacks, and advertisers shouldn’t mourn the loss of third-party cookie targeting.